K-4 (Kansas highway): Extensions and realignments

 By 1932, K-4 was extended westward from La Crosse, along the former K-52, to US-83 north of Scott City.
 Then in a May 5, 1940 resolution, it was extended 2 mi farther west to meet a new alignment of US-83.
 From Herington to Eskridge, as well as between Topeka and Meriden, the modern routing of K-4 was unnumbered.
 Past Meriden, most of K-4's current roadway was unbuilt.

 In a June 19, 1936 resolution, K-4 was realigned slightly within La Crosse, which eliminated a short overlap with K-1 (modern US-183).
 In an August 7, 1941 resolution, the highway was realigned to the south of Ransom, which eliminated two railroad crossings.
 In a separate August 7, 1941 resolution, K-4 was realigned from Shields northeastward to Pendennis to eliminate four sharp curves.
 In a June 5, 1945 resolution, K-4 was realigned Healy to east end of overlap with K-23.
 This realignment also eliminated a few railroad crossings.
 In a June 5, 1946 resolution, K-4 was realigned slightly north by Otis to eliminate two railroad crossings.
 In a June 24, 1953 resolution, K-4 was realigned slightly west, from Langley to northwest of Marquette.
 In a February 25, 1953 resolution, it was realigned from the former curve north of Bushton to K-14 east of frederick.
 This created an overlap with K-14 to meet its old alignment.
 Then in a July 14, 1954 resolution, K-4 was realigned slightly north, to the north side of Geneseo.
 This realignment also eliminated the overlap with K-14.
 Before 1956, K-4 originally followed US-50N (now US-56) from Herington to Council Grove, then northeast along now locally maintained highways to Eskridge.
 Then in a February 9, 1956 resolution, it was realigned to follow and replace K-10 to K-99, then continue east to meet its old alignment in Eskridge.
-In a October 6, 1958 resolution, K-4 and US-59 was realigned between Cummings and Atchison to eliminate several sharp curves.
+In an October 6, 1958 resolution, K-4 and US-59 was realigned between Cummings and Atchison to eliminate several sharp curves.
 Then in a July 10, 1957 resolution, K-4 and US-59 was realigned further southwestward from Cummings to Nortonville.
 In a February 25, 1959 resolution, K-4 was realigned between Meriden and Valley Falls to remove some dangerous curves.